Canon 1Ds Mark III vs Nikon D5

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the D5 is 1 percent smaller.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 21MP, the 1Ds Mark III offers a slightly higher resolution than the D5 (20.7MP), but the 1Ds Mark III has marginally smaller individual pixels (pixel pitch of 6.41μm versus 6.44μm for the D5).
-Moreover, the D5 is a somewhat more recent model (by 8 years and 4 months) than the 1Ds Mark III, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+Moreover, the D5 is a much more recent model (by 8 years and 4 months) than the 1Ds Mark III, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Many modern cameras cannot only take still pictures, but also record videos.
 The D5 indeed provides for movie recording, while the 1Ds Mark III does not.
 The highest resolution format that the D5 can use is 4K/30p.